Residence Hall FAQ

 Are there any extra-long mattresses?

-There are extra-long mattresses available in the dorms.
-Please contact the Res Life
+Extra-long mattresses are available upon request.
+Please contact the Res Life Office.

 What will I need to bring?